robertleifke/forex-swap/README.md

   <br />
 </div>

-> ⚠️ **WARNING:** This code has not yet been audited.
-Use at your own risk.

-Cash-settled forwards on FX stablecoins (e.g. EUROC-USDC pair) so any business can hedge their currency risk.
+#### A log-normal automated market maker for efficient swapping of on-chain FX.

 ## Overview
-Under the hood, each forward is repersented as a liquidity provider position in Numo, a [Uniswap V4 hook](https://github.com/Uniswap/v4-core).
+The most intresting application built on top of Numo's log-normal curve are cash settled forwards for currency hedging.
+Under the hood, each forward would be repersented as a liquidity provider position in Numo, a [Uniswap V4 hook](https://github.com/Uniswap/v4-core).
 The synthetic `forward` uses arbitrageurs to rebalance the position so that the the desired payoff of a cash-settled forward is always maintained.
 This process is known as *replicating a portfolio with options* and typical done by sophicated market maker to hedge illiquid FX pairs.
 Similar to traditional forwards, users can set a pair of `strikes` and an `expiry` to match their needs.

 ### Advantages